-Chances are people seeking financial information here at Old Oil Stocks – in progress “O” will not find lost riches – see Not a Millionaire from Old Oil Stock.
-The American Oil & Gas Historical Society, which depends on donations, does not have resources to provide free research of corporate histories.
+Welcome to research of Old Oil Stocks – in progress “O” – all free but do not find lost riches – see Not a Millionaire from Old Oil Stock.
+The American Oil & Gas Historical Society, which depends on your donations, does not have resources to provide research of corporate histories.

 However, AOGHS continues to look into forum queries as part of its energy education mission.
 Some investigations have revealed little-known stories like Buffalo Bill’s Shoshone Oil Company; many others have found questionable dealings during booms and epidemics of “black gold” fever like Arctic Explorer turns Oil Promoter.